IBM/monitor-custom-ml-engine-with-watson-openscale/test/README.md

-# Testing  Monitor Custom Machine Learning engine with AI OpenScale
+# Testing  Monitor Custom Machine Learning engine with Watson OpenScale

 You can test the deployed ML model server using the test_api.py script: